dimitritholen/ultra-compact-prompt-language/README.md

 ## Conclusion: A Tool, Not a Religion

-UCPL isn't about replacing natural language—it's about having options.
+UCPL isn't about replacing natural language-it's about having options.
 When token efficiency matters, when you're repeating similar prompts, or when you're hitting context limits, UCPL offers a structured alternative.

 Start small: Use markdown headers and concise language (20% savings, zero risk).
 Experiment with basic UCPL on routine tasks.
 Build a personal macro library.
 Measure your token usage over time.

-The goal isn't maximum compression—it's optimal compression for your specific needs.
+The goal isn't maximum compression - it's optimal compression for your specific needs.

 ---